pierodesenzi/stark-bank-challenge/README.md

   Path to the `requirements.txt` file, which contains the Python dependencies for your Lambda function.

 - **`ZIP_FILE`**:
-  The name of the zip file that will be created, containing the Lambda function code and dependencies.
+  The name of the ephemeral zip file that will be created, containing the Lambda function code and dependencies.

 - **`S3_BUCKET`**:
   The name of the S3 bucket where the zip file will be uploaded.